Dorianeve/AnnualResultsReport/README.md

 Before running the scripts:

--   Create the folder `data/input` with 3 sub-folders

-    -   `analysis_codes` (where to put the repository of analysis codes list)

-    -   `log_decisions` (folder with pending use as a log of decisions for each year)

-    -   `patch` (folder with patch related to focus on specific `LeadGRN` or `Analysis Code` - patch is optional)

--   Put the `combiner` file along with `MnE reports approval` files in the main `data/input` folder
+-   Put the `combiner` files along with `MnE reports approval` files in the main `data/input` folder

 -   Open the `config.yml` file and complete with the requested information.
 It is important to be accurate here as the code refers to these files and parameters when run.
 These parameters change over reporting years.

 ## Running the code

 The code can be run as a standalone or in bits.
 The suggestion is to have the first iteration run in steps to control and check especially during the cleaning phase, as there might be some additional cleaning steps to be added due to specific challenges in the data.
-After the first iteration it is recommended to run the entire flow utilising `cr_main.R` and `pr_main.R` files.
+After the first iteration it is recommended to run the entire flow utilizing `cr_main.R` and `pr_main.R` files.

 ### The flow